AdaGold/weather-report/ada-project-docs/wave-04.md

 For Weather Report, we provide a [weather report proxy server](https://github.com/adaGold/weather-report-proxy-server) built with Flask.
 As such, the *Weather Report web app* we are building, should make `axios` calls to our *Weather Report proxy server*, which manages our API keys and forwards our requests along to the appropriate 3rd party API.

 For details on how to run the Weather Report proxy server, see the [Weather Report Proxy Server README](https://github.com/adaGold/weather-report-proxy-server).
+No changes need to made to the source code of the proxy server.
+The only work that needs to be done is adding a `.env` file with your API keys.

 ### 3rd Party APIs